cadolphs/google_photo_emailer/README.md

 Confirmed with my simple script that I can send a directory of emails.
 Awesome!

 Next step would be the chunking by size...

+---
+The chunking is a purely logical operation that doesn't rely on IO, FS etc. Once we load the images into memory, it is purely computational.
+So we can just write a pure function, which greatly simplifies unit tests.
+We don't bother with fancy generator expressions etc because neither speed nor memory efficiency is of concern here.

+Now with those classes in place, I need to refactor and rejig a bit how send email works... it needs to send multiple emails, one per prepared email.

+I want to refactor `send_email` into `send_emails` where it's multiple emails.
+How to do that?
+With the migration mechanics of Martin Fowler's "Change Function Declaration" refactoring!

+But it's not really a refactoring, because it _is_ changing the behavior.
+So first, let's add a `send_emails` method.